AviralCoder/toolkit/README.md

 ### How and When do we process your device properties?

 -   Status Bar Color is processed the time you open the app.
-The background of the status bar is changed to the theme color of the app and the text color to white.
+The background of the status bar is changed to the theme color of the app .
 Your status bar settings will change when you exit the app.
 -   We use your clipboard not to retrieve information but only to set the results of the tools in the app.

 ### Links to other Websites